 The two prominent design themes that emerged, Building as Medicine and Building as Connector, anchor the cultural center design in important values as shared by tribal members.

-The CIRD team will continue to develop the design concepts and complete a Design Book with more detailed drawings and additional resources for future project development.
-Meanwhile, the Eastern Shoshone tribe will further refine plans for selecting a site, continuing to engage community members and stakeholders in making the best choice for the cultural center’s location and configuration.
+Following the workshop, the CIRD resource team continued to develop the design concepts and completed a Design Book with more detailed drawings and additional resources for future project development.
+Meanwhile, the Eastern Shoshone tribe has further refined plans for selecting a site, continuing to engage community members and stakeholders in making the best choice for the cultural center’s location and configuration.
 With support from an Our Town grant from the National Endowment for the Arts, they will be able to further develop the design concepts, getting closer to implementing this long-sought anchor for their community.
 With designs on their way, the tribe will create a website for the project begin a capital campaign to support the project’s future implementation.

-You can learn more about the Fort Washakie local design workshop from “Many Ways to Tell a Story.”
+You can learn more about the Fort Washakie local design workshop from “Many Ways to Tell a Story” and from the Design Book.